Pineapple Glazed Ham Dinner for 2

 - 1 large sweet potato, roasted in a 400 degree oven until soft when pressed with fingers - cook early then whip with butter and set aside

 - Lightly brown the ham on both sides in butter in a non stick skillet over medium high heat; remove to a plate and set aside.
 Using the same unwashed skillet, brown the pineapple rings, add the preserves, a pinch of sea salt, a few grinds of black pepper and small pinch of clove.
-Add a little of the pineapple juice or chicken broth to help the preserves melt and create a sauce or glaze.
+Add a little of the pineapple juice to help the preserves melt and create a sauce or glaze.
 Add the ham back to the pan along with any juices.
 Keep warm until ready to plate in a few minutes.

 - Heat sweet potato puree and add a dollop to plate.